Finding and using UNSPSC codes

 On this page:

-The Government of Canada began replacing its current system, the Goods and Services Identification Numbers (GSIN), with the UNSPSC in 2021.
-All the GSIN codes will eventually be mapped to UNSPSC codes.
+The Government of Canada began replacing its current classification system, the Goods and Services Identification Numbers (GSIN), with the UNSPSC in 2021.
 During this transition, UNSPSC and GSIN codes will be used in parallel.
-This means that for now, some federal government departments will still use GSIN .
+This means that for now, some federal government departments will still use GSIN.
 In addition, historical data will not be converted to UNSPSC codes and will keep GSIN codes.

 Learn more about the UNSPSC and how it works.

-This section is useful for businesses that already know the UNSPSC codes for the type tender opportunities they are searching for.
-Refer to the section Finding the UNSPSC codes if you don’t already know the codes.
+Follow the steps below if you already know the UNSPSC codes for the type of tender opportunities you are searching for.
+Refer to the section Find commodity codes and download the mapping tool if you don’t already know the codes.

 Step 1